Configure Office 365 Groups with on-premises Exchange hybrid

 Installed a supported version of Exchange on-premises Exchange integration with Office 365 Groups is available in CU1 and newer releases of Exchange 2016, and CU11 and newer releases of Exchange 2013.
 However, Exchange hybrid requires the latest Exchange 2013 or Exchange 2016 Cumulative Update (CU) to be installed on your on-premises Exchange servers.
 If you can't install the latest CU, the update released immediately prior to the current CU can be used.

 Configured single sign-on using Azure Active Directory Connect (Azure AD Connect).
 This is needed to allow users to click on the View group files or cloud attachment links in group email messages.

 When configuring Azure AD Connect for single sign-on in an Exchange hybrid deployment, we recommend that you use password synchronization.
 Active Directory Federation Services (AD FS) should only be used if you're in a large organization; if you have a complex on-premises Active Directory deployment (for example, multiple Active Directory forests); if another Microsoft product requires AD FS to work with Office 365; or if, due to compliance policies, you're not able to synchronize passwords outside of your on-premises network.
-For more information about single sign-on, see Integrating your on-premises identities with Azure Active Directory.
+For more information about single sign-on, see Choose a solution for integrating on-premises Active Directory with Azure.

 Enable Group writeback in Azure AD Connect

 Open the Azure AD Connect wizard, select Configure and then click Next.